jsplumb/jsplumb/README.md

 # jsPlumb
 jsPlumb provides a means for a developer to visually connect elements on their web pages.
 It uses SVG or Canvas in modern browsers, and VML on IE 8 and below.
-The latest version is 1.7.4; this will be the final version (apart from bugfix releases in 1.7.x) to support IE8.
+The latest version is 1.7.5; this will be the final version (apart from bugfix releases in 1.7.x) to support IE8.
 The next major release will be 2.0.0, and this will work only in modern browsers that support SVG.

 **Note** It is recommended that you use vanilla jsPlumb wherever possible: it's faster than the jQuery version, it offers more features (multiple element dragging, multiple scopes), and since the event handling and drag/drop code are also projects managed by jsPlumb, you're more likely to get a feature request for those sorts of things to happen.
+Plus the jQuery version may well disappear at some stage in the future.

 If you're new to jsPlumb, please do take the time to read the [documentation](http://jsplumb.org/doc).
 There are a few integration issues that you should be aware of: z-index needs special attention, for example.